maxxxxxdlp/open-api/README.md

 the request object before a request is sent.
 This is useful if you want to edit the headers or add authentication cookies.

-Keep in mind that this hook is called AFTER request object validation, which means you should make sure not to make modifications that may cause the request to fail unnecessarily.

 Example usage:

 ```python